Khanum

-In Modern Turkish, it is spelled Hanım.
+In Modern Turkish, it is spelled Hanım and is used similarly to the titles of "lady" or "mrs." or "miss" in the English language.
 The title of Hanımefendi is a combination of the words Khanum (tr.
-Hanım) and efendi.
+Hanım) and efendi, and is a more formal title to address women in the modern age.

 Today, the term is used as a way to respectfully address women of any social rank.
-"Khanum" is the eastern equivalent of "madam", or more colloquially, "ma'am".
+"Khanum" can be understood as equivalent of "madam", or more colloquially, "ma'am" in some Ottoman and Turkic influenced countries.

 In South Asia, particularly in Afghanistan, Khyber Pakhtunkhwa, Sindh, Baluchistan and North India, Khanum has been adapted for use as an honorific for Muslim women of high social status.